 You can search for a text string within a project, use different scopes to narrow your search process, exclude certain items from your search, find usages and occurrences.

-Find your target in a project
+Find the search string in a project

-From the main menu, select(Ctrl+Shift+F).
+From the main menu, selectCtrl+Shift+F.

-In the search field, type your search string.
 To see a list of your previous searches, press Alt+Down.

 To do a multi-line search, click the icon to enter a new line, and press Ctrl+Alt+Down/Ctrl+Alt+Up to browse through occurrences.

 Check the results in the preview area of the dialog where you can replace the search string or select another string, press Ctrl+Shift+F again and start a new search.

-If you need to see the list of occurrences in a separated tool window, click Open in Find Window.
-You can use this window and its options to group the results, preview them, and work with them further.
+To see the list of occurrences in a separate tool window, click Open in Find Window.
+Use this window and its options to group the results, preview them, and work with them further.

 Search in the specific file types

 Use the File Mask option to narrow your search to a specific file type.
-You can select the existing file typee from the list, add a new file type, or add an additional file mask syntax to search for file types with certain patterns.
+You can select the existing file type from the list, add a new file type, or add an additional file mask syntax to search for file types with certain patterns.

 In the Find in Path dialog, select the File Mask checkbox and from the list of file types, select the one you need.
-GoLand limits its search to the specified type.

 If you don't find the file type you need in the list, enter your file type in the File Mask field.